paulina-biocoder/course-projects/datacamp/README.md

-# In this folder contains the final projects from the courses:
+# This folder contains the final projects from the courses:
 * Python intermediate
 * Supervised Machine Learning with scikit-learn